milesccoleman/sylla_bot/README.md

 7. Click "Add buildpack"
 8. Click "Python"
 9. Go to the "Deploy" tab
-10.Under "Deployment method," click "GitHub"
+10. Under "Deployment method," click "GitHub"
-11.Put in your GitHub account details for your sylla_bot repository 12.Click "Connect"
+11. Put in your GitHub account details for your sylla_bot repository
+12. Click "Connect"
-13.Click "Deploy branch"
+13. Click "Deploy branch"
-14.Your bot should install and deploy automatically 15."View" the bot, and copy the URL--you now have your very own syllabus chatbot
+14. Your bot should install and deploy automatically
+15. "View" the bot, and copy the URL--you now have your very own syllabus chatbot

 ## Example Syllabus Formatting